<Ojibwe Lifeway: Maple Sugaring and Birch Bark Harvesting (“ziigwan”-spring)

 Temperature

-Overall, Wisconsin is projected to warm by 2-8°F by the middle of this century.
-Northern Wisconsin is projected to warm the most.
-The warming is projected to be largest in winter, with projected increases of 5-11°F by the mid-21st century across Wisconsin, with the greatest warming across northwest Wisconsin.
+Overall, Wisconsin is expected to warm by 3°F, with more warming in the winter projected to be + 5°F statewide by the middle of this century.
 What is the potential impact of these changes on sugar maple and paper birch?

 Shorter, warmer winters can negatively affect the flow of maple sap, which is boiled down to make syrup.
 Sap flow is controlled by alternating freezing and thawing cycles in the late winter.
 The best conditions for sugaring are cool nights, just below freezing, and fairly warm days, in the upper 40s °F. This temperature change causes shifts in pressure outside the tree that send sap flowing throughout the tree.
 When a small hole is tapped into the tree, some of that sap will flow out and can be collected to make maple syrup.